These Five P's Have Perfect Potential!

 Persistence means standing by your word.
 It means being committed.
 If you are not committed to the ethics you have outlined, then they become worthless.
 Be persistent.

 In a world where there is never enough time to do everything we need or want to do, it is often difficult to maintain perspective.
 However, stopping and reflecting on where your business is headed, why you are headed that way, and how you are going to get there allows you to make the best decisions both in the short-term as well as the long-term.

 Your policy should reflect the values that are important to the business.
-It should also give you piece of mind!
+It should also give you peace of mind!
 Creating your killer ethics policy will help you establish an effective ethics hotline.